GingerTail/gingergames/README.md

 SERVER SIDE

-1. Download the repository folder on un PC
+.Download the repository folder on un PC
-2.Open the database folder and run from terminal ----npm i   (to install all the packages)
-3. run in terminal : ----nodemon server.js to start the server comunication with the database
+.Open the database folder and run from terminal ----npm i   (to install all the packages) . run in terminal : ----nodemon server.js to start the server comunication with the database

 CLIENT SIDE

-1.Open the main folder from terminal and run:  ---npm i
-2. From terminal run: ----npm start
+.Open the main folder from terminal and run:  ---npm i .
+From terminal run: ----npm start